IgniteUI/indigo-design-docfx/en/components/components-overview.md

 <img class="responsive-img" src="../images/components-page.png" />

 In the Adobe XD library you can find the `🧩 Components` in the middle column.
-The difference in this library is that multiple states on a single component are available in a section where they can be changed rather than having nested symbols for each state.
-Also, here is used Stack and Padding to align and distribute component items vertically or horizontally and to change their position.
-Another thing is, when you want to swap a nested component with another you can simply drag it from the Assets panel and place it on top of the current one.
-And you can notice that in some places, the Grid, for example, we use a Repeat grid to speed up the work.
+Here, the various states of a component can be switched from the right panel.
+Also, we have used the `Stack` and `Padding` to align and distribute elements vertically or horizontally and change their position.
+When you want to swap a nested component with another one, you can simply drag it from the `Libraries` panel and drag it on top of the current one to replace it.
+You will also notice that some components, such as the Grid, for example, use a `Repeat Grid` to speed configuration up.

 > [!WARNING]
 > When changing an icon instance with another by swapping in Adobe XD, its layer name changes from `Icon` to that exact symbol name.
 So you have to rename it back.